laravel/nova-docs/4.0/resources/repeater-field.md

 {
 	return [
 		ID::hidden('uuid'), // The unique ID field

 		// Other fields...
 	];
 }
 ```

-Note the use of the `ID::hidden` method, which prevents Nova from showing the `ID` field to the user but still passes its value to Nova when saving and updating.
+In this example, we utilized the `ID::hidden` method, which prevents Nova from showing the `ID` field to the user, but still passes its value to Nova when saving or updating the resource.

+## Repeater Field Capabilities

+While a `Repeatable` can use many of the same fields as typical Nova resources and actions, they do not behave in the same way.
+For instance, methods like `creationRules`, and `updateRules` are not supported because the validation rules are the same for both creation and edit modes.
+Also, fields inside a `Repeatable` do not support dependent field (`dependsOn`) functionality.

+### Supported Fields

+The `Repeater` field allows for every field supported by Nova, except for the following:

+- HasOne
+- MorphOne
+- HasMany
+- MorphMany
+- BelongsTo
+- MorphTo
+- BelongsToMany
+- MorphToMany

+### Partially-Supported Fields

+The following fields are partially supported:

+- File Field
+- Vapor File Field
+- Markdown Field
+- Trix Field

+The `Markdown` and `Trix` fields support being used for text, but do not currently support attachments.